HIV Prevention Research Advocacy Fellowship

 2011 is the second year of the Advocacy Fellowship.
 The 2011 Fellows were selected from a pool of over 60 applicants from 17 countries in Africa, Asia, North and South America.
 The applications received were very strong, reflecting a range of interests and perspectives.
 Meet the six individuals who have been selected for AVAC’s 2011 Advocacy Fellowship program:

-- Grace Kamau at the Bar Hostess Empowerment and Support Programme, Kenya
+- Grace Kamau at the Bar Hostess Empowerment and Support Programme (BHESP), Kenya

 - Oliver Kanene at the Center for Infectious Disease Research in Zambia (CIDRZ), Zambia